HanqiLouis/GFET-Characterization/README.md

 The GUIs are designed to process and compute the Dirac points of **linear voltage sweeps on the gate (with constant bias between gate and drain)** using the **Keithley**.

 ⚠️ Important: During the measurements, in the Keithley's parameters, the x-axis needs to be named *VG* (both letters capital) and the y-axis *ID* (also all capital).

+The order of the files in the folder is critical.
+When uploaded, please ensure that they are well ordered by sites in the folder (e.g. site1_run1, site1_run2, site2_run1, site2_run2, etc.), especially if the names of files are modified when exported from the Keithley (recommended to leave the files names as default in the Keithley).
+Also important to verify that only files to be used for the computation are uploaded, and that the number of runs for every sites are consistent.
+Sites with different number of runs are very likely to produce wrong results.